microsoft/industry/healthcare/referenceImplementation/readme.md

   - [Step-by-step guidance](#step-by-step-guidance)

 ---
-Azure for Healthcare industry reference architecture provides prescriptive guidance coupled with Azure best practices for the telecommunication industry, and it follows 5 design principles across the 8 critical design areas for organizations to define their target state for their Azure architecture.
+Azure for Healthcare industry reference architecture provides prescriptive guidance coupled with Azure best practices for the healthcare industry, and it follows 5 design principles across the 8 critical design areas for organizations to define their target state for their Azure architecture.

-The reference architecture is modular by design and allows organizations of any size in the telecommunication industry to start with the optimized landing zones that support their healthcare workloads, and application portfolios.
+The reference architecture is modular by design and allows organizations of any size in the healthcare industry to start with the optimized landing zones that support their healthcare workloads, and application portfolios.

 In particular, it enables the organizations to start as small as needed and scale alongside their business requirements regardless of scale point.

 <!--![Healthcare architecture](./media/Healthcare-architecture-detailed.PNG)-->

-## What is Azure for Healthcare reference implementation?
+## What is Azure for Healthcare reference implementation

 The Azure for Healthcare industry reference implementation is an optimized, proven, authoritative, and roadmap aligned architecture that enables the Healthcare industry to deploy highly regulated healthcare workloads in Azure at scale.

-The reference implementation ties together all the Azure platform primitives and creates a proven, well-defined Azure architecture based on a multi-subscription design, leveraging native platform capabilities to ensure organizations in the telecommunication industry can create and operationalize their healthcare landing zones in Azure at scale.
+The reference implementation ties together all the Azure platform primitives and creates a proven, well-defined Azure architecture based on a multi-subscription design, leveraging native platform capabilities to ensure organizations in the healthcare industry can create and operationalize their healthcare landing zones in Azure at scale.

 ## Pricing